izabelcavassim/PRDM9_analyses/RNAseq_analyses.md

 ============

-This document was created as a repository for the scripts used in the analysis of the PRDM9 paper.
+This document was created as a repository for the scripts used in the analysis of the PRDM9 paper (link to the preprint XXXXXXXXX).

 Data availability
 ===================